AbooMinister25/AbooMinister25/README.md

 ## Hi, I'm Rayyan Cyclegar.

-I'm 15 years old, and a programming enthusiast.
-I program in Python, Rust, C, and Typescript, and enjoy doing web development, as well as language design.
+I'm a 15 year old programming enthusiast.
+I've programmed in Python, Rust, C, and Typescript, and enjoy doing web development, as well as language design.
 Here are some technologies I've used.

 * Next.JS
 * React.JS